TVB Stuttgart

 TVB 1898 Stuttgart is a handball club from Waiblingen, town of Bittenfeld, Germany, that plays in the Handball-Bundesliga.

+Johnny Blue – the official mascot of TVB Stuttgart.

 History

 TV Bittenfeld played in the 2nd Division German Handball Championship from the 2006/07 season to the 2014/15 season.
 After finishing third overall in the 2014/15 season, the team advanced to the 1st division German league and changed its name to TVB 1898 Stuttgart.
 The team's home matches will be played in Scharrena Stuttgart.
 Due to the limited capacity of the domestic arena, some matches will be held at the nearby Porsche-Arena.
 Starting in the 2021/22 season, all matches will be in the Porsche Arena.
 The club has a local rivalry with HBW Balingen-Weilstetten.